 Note: The times-of-use of the DHW circuit do not affect the operation of the solar system.

-After the key number 1999 has been set, the operating hours of the solar pump are displayed in extended operating level.
+After the key number 1999 has been entered, the operating hours of the solar circuit pump are displayed in extended operating level.